 Be aware that your fern will not look lush and green during its dormant state.
 This is perfectly normal.

-With milder temperatures here in the south, these plants should do well over winter.
+With milder temperatures here in the south, Geraniums and Ferns should do well over winter.
 However, you must be prepared should extreme cold temperatures hit your region.

 The DIY potting bench is being prepared should that occur this winter.
 A piece of insulation fiberboard has been placed on the floor, and all the plants can be placed on the board.